mjl1999/Small-Coffee-Machine/README.md

 # Small-Coffee-Machine
-A program designed to mimic the basic functionality of a coffee machine.
+A program designed to mimic the basic functionality of a coffee machine -  A day 15 challenge in 100 days of python

 It demonstrates my knowledge of basic building blocks of coding: try/except blocks, if/else, booleans, creating my own functions, creating and importing my own basic libraries etc.